StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

 # How to Create a Custom Field

-This topic provides step-by-step instructions for creating a custom field in TheHive.
+This topic provides step-by-step instructions for creating a [custom field](../custom-fields/about-custom-fields.md) in TheHive.

-To learn more about custom fields, see the [About Custom Fields](about-custom-fields.md) topic.

 !!! warning "Administrator access required"
     Only administrators have the ability to create custom fields in TheHive.